 If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving non-AP MLD shall keep the torn down state of the EPCS priority access so it does not only apply to subsequently transmitted traffic.

+(#10474, #10888, #10889) Upon receipt of an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)), an EPCS non-AP MLD in EPCS Priority Access enabled state shall use the following procedure to update EPCS priority access.

+The receiving non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.indication primitive.

+The receiving non-AP MLD shall not generate a response to an EPCS Priority Access Enable Request frame.

 TGbe editor: Please change 6.3.131.2 as follows (track change on):